Eleven Results Unique to a Christian Classical Education

 1. Christian integration: Students see all of the world, in every area of study, as a unified whole governed and sustained by the Lord.
 Scripture is God’s inspired word, with history and the natural world as God’s observed word.
 He brings all things about through the power of His word.
 Students establish a fundamental understanding of God’s relevance, sovereignty, and supremacy over the entire world.

 3. Depth and culture: Our young students read and commit to memory the great classic stories, poems, and essays of Western culture.
 The depth of these works embeds moral and cultural literacy in the minds of our students and provides a greater command of language and vocabulary.

 4. Substantive learning: Young students soak up rich material if we encourage them to do so.
-Whether it’s famous impressionistic art in K and 1, or countless great books like Milton’s Paradise Lost or Plato’s Republic in high school, detail makes subjects come alive for younger students and develops depth of thought for older students.
+Whether it’s famous impressionistic art in elementary school, or countless great books like Milton’s Paradise Lost or Plato’s Republic in high school, detail makes subjects come alive for younger students and develops depth of thought for older students.
 So often, educators underestimate a student’s capacity to learn and therefore simplify subject matter through generalities.
 Ironically, this simplification actually harms the educational process.

 5. Confident and articulate speakers and writers: When it comes down to it, those who communicate well have a tremendous advantage in life.
 Even the best ideas go untried if they are not well-communicated.
 The ancient Greeks realized this and thus began the study of rhetoric.
 Our students defend theses, engage in debates, study logic, and regularly practice the art of rhetoric – both orally and in writing.